New limo laws now in effect

 ALBANY, N.Y.
-(NEWS 10)–When the the tragic Schoharie limo crash happened, it was deemed one of the deadliest transportation accidents in nearly a decade.
-Now 2 years later, new limousine safety laws are now in effect.
+(NEWS10) — When the tragic Schoharie limo crash happened, it was deemed one of the deadliest transportation accidents in nearly a decade.
+Now, two years later, new limousine safety laws are taking effect.
 Included in the new legislation are regulations such as drug tests and commercial licenses for drivers.

 “The families are happy that there are changes being made, but they want to see those changes being enforced and they want to see people accepting responsibility and that’s something they haven’t seen yet,” explained attorney, Cynthia LaFave.